 That’s because hot melt adhesives, or HMAs for short, offer all the benefits of solvent-based glue without the whole solvents-melting-your-brain thing.
 Because the glue can bond rubbers, metal, glass, wood and plastics it can be used as an alternative to solder in some electronics projects, as a way to create jewellery or other delicate items, to seal packages, to bind fabrics and even to bind books.

 When you’re looking for the best glue gun comfort is a key factor: if you’re going to be using it a lot, even minor differences in comfort soon become really big differences.
 For occasional use battery powered guns are fine, if a little slow to heat, but for regular sticking you’re better off with a corded model.

 Make sure you can get the glue sticks for it: the most common glue gun sticks are 7mm or 11mm but some models have manufacturer-specific sticks.
 We’d avoid manufacturer-specific ones, though.
 Generic sticks are really cheap and widely available, so there’s not much point in opting for one that’s likely to be more hassle and more costly too.

-If you need something altogether more serious for your next DIY or craft project, you could take a look at our guide to the best cordless drills but if not, read on for the glues of the world.
+If you need something more serious for your next DIY or craft project, you could take a look at our guide to the best cordless drill and/or the best electric screwdriver but if not, get ready for the best glue guns…

 The best glue guns, in order